Choosing the right suit, part 1: general principles and choice of trousers

 How to choose a suit without making a mistake?
 Through this advice article on men's suits, we will first look at pants and materials.

 A man should wear a suit, but he should never be in a suit.
-The goal of these two articles is precisely to make your suit work for you , and not the other way around.
+The goal of these two articles is precisely to make your suit work for you , not the other way around.

 A suit tailored to the man

-A brand = a costume standard
+One brand = one costume standard

 shoulder suit man

-Well-defined suit shoulders
+Well-defined suit shoulders.
+Bonnegueule suit

 bellagio duck costume

-The evolution of the costume in humans
+The evolution of human costume

-The modern suit
+The modern costume

 Men wearing tailcoats (old times)